Icenium/icenium-cli/README.md

 #### What you can do with this version of the Telerik AppBuilder CLI

+* You can use the Telerik AppBuilder CLI with your preferred IDE or code editor.
+* You can use the Telerik AppBuilder CLI with the Telerik AppBuilder package for Sublime Text 2 to build and deploy apps straight from Sublime Text 2.
 * You can log in and log out of the Telerik Platform.
 You can view your current login information.
 * You can create new projects from template.
-* You can create new projects by cloning your existing projects from the cloud.
+* You can create new projects by initializing any existing projects stored locally on your system.
+For example, local copies of projects created with the AppBuilder clients or third-party tools.
-* You can create new projects by cloning the sample apps.
+* You can create new projects by initializing the AppBuilder sample apps.
+* You can connect iOS and Android devices.
+* You can list connected devices.
+* You view the device log for connected devices.
-* You can build applications for iOS and Android and deploy them via QR code or cable connection.
+* You can build applications for iOS and Android and deploy them via QR code on remote devices.
+* You can build applications for iOS and Android and deploy them via cable connection on connected devices.
 * You can build applications for distribution in Apple App Store and Google Play.
-You can upload your iOS application packages to iTunes Connect.
+* You can upload your iOS application packages to iTunes Connect.
 * You can load iOS applications in the AppBuilder companion app.
+* You can LiveSync changes wirelessly to remote devices with the three-finger refresh gesture.
-* You can LiveSync changes wirelessly and via cable connection.
+* You can push changes via cable connection to connected devices.
 * You can run your apps in the device simulator on Windows systems.
 * You can debug your code with the built-in debug tools in the device simulator on Windows systems.
 * You can fetch Apache Cordova custom plugins from the Apache Cordova Plugin Registry and import them into your projects.
-* You can open the AndroidManifest.xml, Info.plist, and config.xml files for editing.
+* You can open the `AndroidManifest.xml`, `Info.plist`, and `config.xml` files for editing.
 * You can configure the project properties for your project.
-* You can view the device log for connected devices.
 * You can manage certificates and provisioning profiles for code signing iOS apps.
 * You can manage certificates for code signing Android apps.
-* You can use the Telerik AppBuilder CLI with your preferred IDE or code editor.
-* You can use the Telerik AppBuilder CLI with the Telerik AppBuilder package for Sublime Text 2 to build and deploy apps straight from Sublime Text 2.

 #### What you cannot do with this version of the Telerik AppBuilder CLI